dps923/winter2020/notes/week07.md

 ### Modified weekly topic plan

-After previewing some of the upcoming topics in the textbook, we will modify the weekly topic plan.
+After previewing some of the upcoming topics in the textbook, we will modify the weekly topic plan, and remove some chapters.

 The following chapters will *NOT* be covered by us in any depth in the next few weeks:
 * Chapter 16: Lists